 Communication Is Key

-Split custody arrangements can’t work without reliable communication.
+Split child custody arrangements can’t work without reliable communication.
 Regardless of your differences with your ex, you must be willing to communicate accordingly for the sake of your kids.
 Ideally, you should agree on the mode and time of communication.
 You should also be reliable for the sake of your kids.
 While being passive about communication may hurt your ex, your kids are bound to suffer if they miss important events because their parents can’t communicate effectively with each other.

 Avoid Unnecessary Conflict